gdm413229/swwmgz_m/README.md

 Ragequit happens after 30 seconds.

+### Elemental coating, replaces Radsuit

+A proper radsuit replacement, and sort of a rehash of the old "Barrier" powerup from previous SWWM versions.

+For 60 seconds, you can walk on hazardous floors or even take a nice swim in corrosive slime, scorching magma, freezing waters, or other extremes.

-### Gravity suppressor, replaces Radsuit, Wings of Wrath, Boots of Speed
+### Gravity suppressor, replaces Wings of Wrath, Boots of Speed

 Continuing with the "replace jump boots with flight" decision in previous mods, this time you'll be getting a proper easy to control antigravity powerup.